ariel-morrison/hand_sensor_test/README.md

 *The 3 above figures are only made for one student at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

-- mean percent difference between activity and baseline skin conductance (bar/column)
+- bar chart of mean percent difference between activity and baseline skin conductance
+- bar chart of mean percent difference between activity and baseline skin conductance, outliers removed
-- median percent difference between activity and baseline skin conductance (bar/column)
+- bar chart of median percent difference between activity and baseline skin conductance
-- mean number of students exhibiting engaged behaviors during each class activity, based on BERI protocol
-- mean number of students exhibiting disengaged behaviors during each class activity, based on BERI protocol
+- mean number of students exhibiting engaged and disengaged behaviors during each class activity, based on BERI protocol
+- histogram of mean percent difference between activity and baseline skin conductance

 *The above figures are averages across all students.*